Sports in Punjab, India: Lukan Miti () (hide and seek)

 This is also played by both boys and girls and continues to this day.
 Two teams can also play this.
 One has to hide, the other has to seek but before doing so a call is given.

 Kokla Chhapaki ()

 This game is popular even today amongst children.
+It is similar to Drop Handkerchief, a variation of duck, duck, goose.
 Both boys and girls play it.
 Children sit in a circle and the child who has the cloth in his hand goes around the circle-singing: it is a kind of a warning for the children sitting in a circle not to look back.
 The cloth is then dropped at the back of a child.
 If it is discovered before the child who had placed it there had completed the round, the child who discovered the cloth would run after him and try to touch him with it till he sits in the place vacated by the one who had discovered the cloth.

 The song sung during the game is: